MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 --

-Let's move to Hooks technical challenges.
+Let's move to the technical challenges of Hooks.

 1. Complexity.
 It's pretty hard to implement Hooks correctly, especially due to many edge-cases and macros.
 It also mean a lot of code bloat if you are not careful enough.